dataclean20140622/Course-Project/README.md

 Hi, I'm glad to meet you on Coursera.
 This is my description of how my code works:

-If you open my run_analysis.R in the url:https://github.com/dataclean20140622/Course-Project/blob/master/run_analysis.R,you'll see that there are several functions first, but I'll talk about them when using them, they are just for convenient.
+If you open my run_analysis.R in the url:https://github.com/dataclean20140622/Course-Project/blob/master/run_analysis.R you'll see that there are several functions first, but I'll talk about them when using them, they are just for convenient.

 step 1: The first thing is read the test and train data in R. After that, I use rbind to bind them together.
 Note that raw data here is of nouse, I only read X_test.txt, X_train.txt, y_test.txt and y_train.txt.
 Also, features.txt, subject.txt and activity_label.txt are useful too.